madebykind/madebykind-v3/content/work/rewilding-britain.md

   ## Network strategy

-  Rewilding Britain needed to build a strong network of rewilding projects and local organisations.
-To enable them to start conversations with these audiences, we created a ‘Networks’ area to enable information to be easily shared and for projects to prosper.
-Over 200 rewilding projects have signed up for this service.
+  Since 2015, Rewilding Britain have been building a network of rewilding projects and local organisations, offering expert advice and enabing action.
+To aid this work, we created a ‘Networks’ area where Rewilding Britain can share guidance and information on member-only events that helps rewilding projects to prosper.
+To date over 900 rewilding projects have been supported.

   </div>
 </div>